 An experienced brain injury attorney knows the long term costs of neuropsychological problems caused by TBI.
 He or she will aggressively seek the maximum amount possible as compensation for medical expenses past and future, lost income, pain and suffering, diminished quality of life as well as punitive damages in some cases.
 Unlike some law firms that try to settle quickly for an easy profit, a good brain injury law firm has the resources to front the cost of litigation and the desire to go the distance to receive the maximum award.

-Dolman Law Group has won many large cash settlements for the victims of traumatic brain injury for neuropsychiatric problems.
-If you or a loved one suffered a head injury contact a brain injury attorney at Dolman Law Group for a free evaluation of your case.
+Sibley Dolman Gipe Accident Injury Lawyers, PA has won many large cash settlements for the victims of traumatic brain injury for neuropsychiatric problems.
+If you or a loved one suffered a head injury contact a brain injury attorney at Sibley Dolman Gipe Accident Injury Lawyers, PA for a free evaluation of your case.
 You could be entitled to a significant cash award.
 Call us at 727-451-6900.

 800 North Belcher Road

 Clearwater, FL 33765